 “We have 5,000 operators… The vast majority of them know they have to come to work fit for duty.
 There is no question about that,” Ross said.3

 With the new TTC program, there is a large instance of positives, but the public is being protected — not to mention the liability for TTC.
-However, according to the National Post, Canada ranks highest in the proportion of motor vehicle fatalities that are linked to impaired driving.4
+However, according to the National Post, Canada ranks highest in the proportion of omnicef that are linked to impaired driving.4

 Part of 2018’s marijuana legislation includes policies for driving under the influence of cannabis and will be using a defined range of present THC to determine a driver’s level of impairment.